 Fly Into Main Cities

-And keep in mind that (when possible) direct flights – or itineraries with only one layover – dramatically decrease carbon emissions meaning your trip to Australia doesn’t have to cost the earth too!
+And keep in mind that (when possible) direct flights – or itineraries with only one layover – dramatically decrease carbon emissions, meaning your trip to Australia doesn’t have to cost the earth too!

 Do Your Own Research

 Don’t rely on a travel agent to give you an amazing deal on a flight.
-Doing your own research and booking online might take time and effort but it could easily save you a couple of hundred dollars (this goes for cheap car hire in Australia as well).
+Doing your own research and booking online might take time and effort, but it could easily save you a couple of hundred dollars (this goes for cheap car hire in Australia as well).

-If you are flying into Australia from Asia, use low-cost airlines like Air Asia or Scoot to grab dirt cheap direct flights (as little as AUD$119-199) into Sydney, Melbourne, Perth, Adelaide, and Gold Coast.
+If you are flying into Australia from Asia, use low-cost airlines like Air Asia or Scoot to grab dirt-cheap direct flights (as little as AUD$119-199) into Sydney, Melbourne, Perth, Adelaide, and Gold Coast.

 READ NEXT: How To Find Cheap Flights

 Once in Australia, your options for cheap ways to get around the country are plentiful.
-The biggest mistake travelers make when planning their trip around Australia is booking their domestic travel with Qantas and Virgin.
+The biggest mistake travellers make when planning their trip around Australia is booking their domestic travel with Qantas and Virgin.

 Use Low-Cost Airlines